osam-cologne/lv2-workshop/simplesaw-plugin.rst

    disply page of each file).

-3. Add these objects to the ``OBJ_DSP`` list in the Makefile in ``plugins/SimpleSaw`` *before* ``PluginSimpleSaw.cpp.o`` (don't forget the backslashes to keep the whole assigment on one logical line)::
+3. Add these objects to the ``OBJ_DSP`` list in the Makefile in ``plugins/SimpleSaw`` *before* ``PluginSimpleSaw.cpp.o`` (don't forget the backslashes to keep the whole assignment on one logical line)::

         WaveTableOsc.cpp.o \